saradotramli/ModIo.ModderClient/README.md

 - Click on `"Add Files"` button to select and upload new files for the Mod
 - Using the `"..."` browse button point to the folder which has all the `.zip` files created by SnowRunner's `Pack Mo`d feature.
 - A grid would then list all .zip files found in that folder and tries to guess the platform for which each .zip is built
 - The `Version` and `Changelog` details can either be provided at each file level or as a common value for all files being uploaded.
-If both are provided, the file level values will take precedence.
+If details are provided at both levels, the file level values will take precedence.
 - Use the checkboxes in `"Upload?"` column to select the files that have to be uploaded
 - Finally when you are ready to upload, click on `"Upload File(s)"` button to begin upload
 - The Upload Status column should indicate the status for each file (Pending -> In-Progress -> Uploaded/Failed)
 - If the Upload fails due to network being slow, you can bump up the `"httpTimeOutInMins"` value in `appsettings.json` from the default 2 minutes
 - Once the Upload is complete, you can close the Upload Window and the Mod's file list should auto-refresh to show you the latest file list
 - You can also choose to delete a mod file using the `"Delete (X)"` button from here.
-Mod.io will reject deletions for files marked as Active.
+Mod.io will reject deletions for files marked as Active though.
+- Please try this tool with a dummy hidden mod and once you find it working fine and to your satisfaction, use it for a live mod.